These Bread Sticks are crunchy and gorgeously rustic.

 One of my greatest loves in baking with yeast.
 I remember only being about 12 years old and buying a packet of dried yeast to make my first loaf of bread.
 It wasn’t the best bread I had tasted but it lit a fire in my “baking belly” for yeast cookery.
 The idea that with a few simple ingredients we can create a wide variety of baked goods.
 My fascination with yeast has never waned and I have many cookbooks on the subject.
 One of my favorites is “The Italian Baker” by the award winning writer Carol Field.

-These knobbly breadsticks are a perfect example of the wonderful recipes contained within this cookbook.
+These knobbly bread sticks are a perfect example of the wonderful recipes contained within this cookbook.
 They are crunchy, wholesome, and it’s hard to stop reaching for another.
 The recipe is simple.
 Why don’t you try it?

-1 1/4 teaspoon dried yeast
+- 1 1/4 teaspoon dried yeast

-1 tablespoon malt syrup
+- 1 tablespoon malt syrup

-1 1/4 cups warm water
+- 1 1/4 cups water (warm)

-2 tablespoons olive oil plus more for brushing
+- 2 tablespoons olive oil (plus more for brushing)

-3 3/4 cups bread flour
+- 3 3/4 cups bread flour

-1 1/2 teaspoons salt
+- 1 1/2 teaspoons salt

-1/2 cup semolina flour
+- 1/2 cup semolina flour

 - Continue to knead with the dough hook for about 3 minutes.
 Remove dough and knead a little by hand to bring it together.

-Place the dough back in the bowl and rub the surface with a little oil.
+- Place the dough back in the bowl and rub the surface with a little oil.
 Cover with plastic wrap and allow to rise in a warm place until doubled.
 That could be an hour or more.

-Preheat your oven to 225C/ 450F
+- Preheat your oven to 225C/ 450F